So, you came up with that grand product or service that is going to make you successful and will pay for the life you want!

 Is that you?

-Being a Business Coach and involved in many student organisations throughout Europe, I am confronted with this situation a lot and somehow I am a bit fed-up with having to crush your dreams all the time.
+Being a Business Coach and involved in many student organizations throughout Europe, I am frequently confronted with this situation, and somehow I am a bit fed up with having to crush people’s dreams so many times.

 A solution (idea) is intimately connected to the problem.
-At the beginning of a business the only thing you and your potential customers might have in common is the problem, not the solution.
+In the early phase of a start-up business, the only thing you and your potential customers might have in common is the problem, not the solution.

-So the only thing we can actually talk about is the problem.
-If you start talking about the solution (probably one of many possible) your customer is missing part of the story and can’t connect to it.
+So the only thing we can talk about is the problem.
+If you start talking about the solution (probably one of many possibles) your customer is missing parts of the story and can’t connect to it.

-If you start your conversation with the idea you limit yourself to your own thoughts and your customer is actually not involved.
+If you start your conversation with the idea, you limit yourself to your thoughts, and your customer is not involved.

-If you turn it around and talk about the problem while involving your customer in the possible solution, everything changes.
+If you turn it around and talk about the problem while involving your customer in a possible solution, everything changes.

-Like with everything, it is often much more difficult if you already have a product or service idea to start a business, because whatever you do, you will always be biased towards your idea.
+It is often much more difficult if you already have a product or service idea to start a business because whatever you do, you will always be biased towards your idea.

 Most of us are not Apple or Microsoft with lots of money for market research and enough backing in case it goes wrong.
 For most of us getting it wrong is disastrous.

-Making a customer part of the solution makes him a happy and a solid customer who will always recommend his OWN solution to anyone who wants to listen.
-That is a solid base for any business.
+Making your customers part of the solution makes them happy and solid customers who will always recommend their solution to anyone who wants to listen.

-If you have a product or service already in mind, think first about the problem it solves and validate that problem, before you do anything else.
-It might be that you discover that your solution is actually not really a solution or that the problem it solves is not really a problem people would spent money on solving.
+If you have a product or service already in mind, think first about the problem it solves, and validate that problem, before you do anything else.
+It might be that you discover that your solution is actually not really a solution or that the problem it solves is not really a problem people would spend money on solving.

 I know it is not easy to think like that.
-If you anywhere like me, with hundreds of possible solutions in your head for any possible problem you see, not talking about the solutions is difficult.
+If you’re a bit like me, with hundreds of possible solutions in your head for any possible problem you see, then not talking about the solution is difficult.
 But keeping an open mind is vital and by distancing yourself from the solution and focusing on the problem, removes all the pressure when starting a business.